kriihela/appro-generator/README.md

 ## Deployment <a name = "deployment"></a>

 If you want to deploy the app to your phone, you can use the Expo Go app.
-You can scan the QR code from the terminal or from the browser that opens when you run the app.
+You can scan the QR code from the terminal when you write `npm start` or `npx expo start`.

-You can also use the Expo Go app to scan the QR code below.
+You can also use the Expo Go app to scan the QR code below to use the app without cloning the repository.

 <img width=200px height=200px src="https://qr.expo.dev/expo-go?owner=kriihela&slug=approgeneraattori&releaseChannel=default&host=exp.host" alt="QR code"></a>